Collaborative Projects

 Can researchers from other countries participate in a proposal?

 Researchers from abroad can contribute significantly to some projects, ensuring expertise beyond the national perspective.
 Their contributions can also be expressed through support letters.
-Recipients of funding are bound by the DFG’s funding regulations (see https://www.dfg.de/de/verwendungsrichtlinien-bedingungen-fuer-foerdervertraege-mit-der-deutschen-forschungsgemeinschaft-e-v-dfg-ueber-konsortien-im-rahmen-der-nationalen-forschungsdateninfrastruktur-246994 ).
+Recipients of funding are bound by the DFG’s funding regulations (see https://www.dfg.de/de/verwendungsrichtlinien-bedingungen-fuer-foerdervertraege-mit-der-deutschen-forschungsgemeinschaft-e-v-dfg-ueber-konsortien-im-rahmen-der-nationalen-forschungsdateninfrastruktur-246994).
 Additionally, only applications from eligible applicants will be considered (see DFG funding guidelines for the NFDI Section III (1), https://www.dfg.de/formulare/nfdi100/nfdi100_en.pdf).

-Are there further application rounds planned?
+Are further application rounds planned?

 What role do professional associations play in the application process?